 Organisational Set-Up And Functions

 After independence Ministry of Defence was created under the charge of a Cabinet Minister, and, each Service was placed under its own Commander-in-Chief.
 In 1955, the Commanders-in-Chief were renamed as the Chief of the Army Staff, the Chief of the Naval Staff and the Chief of the Air Staff.
 In November 1962, a Department of Defence Production was set up to deal with research, development and production of defence equipment.
 In November 1965, the Department of Defence Supplies was created for planning and execution of schemes for import substitution of defence requirements.
 These two Departments were later merged to form the Department of Defence Production and Supplies. ¬ In 2004, the name of Department of Defence Production and Supplies was changed to Department of Defence Production.
-In 1980, the Department of Defence Research and Development was created.
-In 2004, the Department of Ex-Servicemen Welfare was created.
+In the year 1980, the Department of Defence Research and Development was created.
+While In 2004, the Department of Ex-Servicemen Welfare was created.
 Another Department i.e. Department of Military Affairs was created in December 2019.

-The Defence Secretary functions as head of the Department of Defence and is additionally responsible for co-ordinating the activities of the four Departments in the Ministry.
+The Defence Secretary functions as head of the Department of Defence and is additionally responsible for co-ordinating the activities of the five Departments in the Ministry.

 The principal functions of all the Departments are as follows:

-- The Department of Defence deals with the Integrated Defence Staff (IDS) and three Services and various Inter-Service Organisations.
-It is also responsible for the Defence Budget, establishment matters, defence policy, matters relating to Parliament, defence co-operation with foreign countries and co-ordination of all defence related activities.
+The Department of Defence is headed by Defence Secretary and is responsible for the Defence Budget, establishment matters, defence policy, matters relating to Parliament, defence co-operation with foreign countries and co-ordination of all defence related activities.